ucll-programming/course-material/exercises/03-conditionals/assignment-total-cost.en.md

 :::TASK
 Write a function `total_cost(amount)` that computes the total cost after taking into account the delivery fee and the discount.

+Use two `if` statements:

+* The first should deal with the delivery fee and increase `amount` if necessary.
+* The second should deal with the discount and decrease `amount` if necessary.
 :::

 :::USAGE